bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-08-03-bright-star.md

 That was actually [cinematographer] Greig Fraser’s idea.
 We talked a lot about how simple we wanted to keep everything.
 He said, ‘I think you should just do a really, really long track.
 We can do it in one shot and we’ll avoid getting too close to her until this point.
 And then, because we’ve been very intimate with her during the story, we’ll just bring it into a close-up and stay with her as long as we can.’
 I didn’t know how Abbie was going to read the poem.
 I thought it would be a brittle, stumbling affair.
 We compromised.
 She thought she was going to just read it and I said, ‘No, it’s a lifebuoy at this point.’
 So we’re discussing it and it’s getting darker and we’ve got five minutes.
 They are wonderful, these young actors.
 They really want to give you what you want, but they also want to be free, they don’t want to be anyone’s pet.
 It’s that tension all the time of ‘Go away, I’m independent,’ and ‘I really want to please you.’
 That’s really moving.<br>
 **Interview by Nick James, _Sight & Sound_, December 2009**<br>

-<![endif]-->

-**Bright Star**
+**Bright Star**<br>
 _Directed by_: Jane Campion
 ©: Pathé Productions Ltd., Screen Australia, BBC, UK Film Council, New South Wales Film and Television Office, Jan Chapman Productions
 _a_ Jan Chapman _production_
 _In association with_: Caroline Hewitt
-_Production Companies_: Brightstar Films Ltd,

-Jan Chapman Productions
+_Production Companies_: Brightstar Films Ltd, Jan Chapman Productions
 _Presented by_: Pathé, Screen Australia, BBC Films, UK Film Council
 _In association with_: New South Wales Film and Television Office, Hopscotch
 _Italian Service Company_: Panorama Films S.R.L.
-_Made with the support of_:
-UK Film Council New Cinema Fund
+_Made with the support of_:  UK Film Council New Cinema Fund
-_Produced with assistance from_:
-New South Wales Film and Television Office
+_Produced with assistance from_:  New South Wales Film and Television Office
 _Financed with the assistance of_: Screen Australia
-_Executive Producers_: François Ivernel,

-Cameron McCracken, Christine Langan,
+_Executive Producers_: François Ivernel, Cameron McCracken, Christine Langan,
 David M. Thompson
 _Produced by_: Jan Chapman, Caroline Hewitt
 _Line Producer_: Emma Mager
-_Unit Managers_: Lee Robertson, Tim Davies,
+_Unit Managers_: Lee Robertson, Tim Davies, Dan Whitty

-Dan Whitty
 _Unit/Location Manager (Italian Unit)_: Robin Melville
 _Production Co-ordinator_: Donald Sabourin
-_Production Co-ordinator (Italian Unit)_:

-Benedetta Von Norman
+_Production Co-ordinator (Italian Unit)_: Benedetta Von Norman
 _Assistant Production Co-ordinators_: Layla Mall, Geraldine Serafini
 _Production Accountant (UK)_: Trevor Stanley
 _Production Accountant (Australia)_: Kat Slowik